flox/flox-bash/flox.1.md

 The `flox` CLI is used:

-1. To manage collections of packages, environment variables and services known as *Flox profiles*, which can be used in a variety of contexts on any Linux distribution, in or out of a container.
+1. To manage collections of packages, environment variables and services known as *flox profiles*, which can be used in a variety of contexts on any Linux distribution, in or out of a container.
-2. As a wrapper for providing the Nix functionality which drives the process of building packages with Flox.
+2. As a wrapper for providing the Nix functionality which drives the process of building packages with flox.

 See *floxtutorial(7)* to get started.
-More in-depth information is available by way of the [Flox User's Manual](https://floxdev.com/docs).
+More in-depth information is available by way of the [flox User's Manual](https://alpha.floxsdlc.com/docs).

 # OPTIONS